mooreryan/divnet-rs/book/src/input_output_files.md

 ```

 Again, not all that nice for human consumption, but it will be nice and easy to
-parse in R. Check out the scripts in the `lee_data` folder for an example of this!
+parse in R. Check out the [scripts](https://github.com/mooreryan/divnet-rs/tree/master/test_files/lee_data_walkthrough) I mentioned above for an example of this!